the-artinet-project/artinet-sdk/README.md

 <!-- [![Coverage Status](https://coveralls.io/repos/github/the-artinet-project/artinet-sdk/badge.svg?branch=main)](https://coveralls.io/github/the-artinet-project/artinet-sdk?branch=main) -->

-# Artinet SDK
+# artinet SDK

-Artinet SDK is a [Agent2Agent (A2A) Protocol](https://github.com/google/A2A) compliant server and client written in TypeScript for [node.js](https://nodejs.org/) that aims to simplify the creation of interoperable AI agents.
+The artinet SDK is a Full Stack Agent builder written in TypeScript for [node.js](https://nodejs.org/) that aims to simplify the creation of interoperable AI agents.
 Learn more at [the artinet project](https://artinet.io/).

-This SDK significantly enhances the foundational A2A concepts and samples provided by Google, offering a production-ready solution with a focus on developer experience, reliability, and comprehensive features.
+This SDK significantly supports multiple agentic communication protocols, offering a production-ready solution with a focus on developer experience, reliability, and comprehensive features.

 ### Quick Start